ayush-ojha-11/Namaste-DSA/README.md

-# Namaste DSA - By Akshay Sir
+# DSA

-This repository contains all the code and resources from the **Namaste DSA** course.
+This repository contains all the code and resources of DSA.
 The goal is to maintain a well-organized collection of solutions and notes, making it easy for everyone to access and learn from.

 ## 📚 Contents

-- Structured code for each topic covered in the course
+- Structured code for each topic
 - Well-commented solutions for better understanding
 - Additional notes and explanations where necessary